 3. Rustic Motifs Decorating the Walls

-Since the traditional towel was an ancestral symbol of good house, it can add quite a bit to any Romanian rustic decor.
+Since the traditional towel wasn’t missing from any traditional house, it can add quite a bit to any Romanian rustic decor.
 The traditional towel is one of the most important textiles in a peasant household.
-It meets utilitarian, decorative and ritual needs.
+It meets both utilitarian and decorative needs.
 Embroidered or woven traditional towels are intended to be draped around ceramic plates or icons.